Said bin Sultan: Early years

 Mohammed bin Nasir called on Badr bin Saif for help.

 After a series of engagements, Qais was forced to retire to Sohar.
 Badr bin Saif became the effective ruler.

 Allied with the Wahhabis, Badr bin Saif became increasingly unpopular.

-To get his wards out of the way, Badr bin Saif made Salim bin Sultan governor of al Maṣna‘ah on the Batinah coast and Said bin Sultan governor of Barka.
+To get his wards out of the way, Badr bin Saif made Salim bin Sultan governor of al Maṣna'ah on the Batinah coast and Said bin Sultan governor of Barka.

 In 1806, Said bin Sultan lured Badr bin Saif to Barka and murdered him nearby.
 There are different accounts of what happened, but it seems clear that Said struck the first blow and his supporters finished the job.
 Said was acclaimed by the people as a liberator from the Wahhabis, who left the country.
 Qais bin Ahmad at once gave his support to Said.
 Nervous of the Wahhabi reaction, Said blamed Mohammed bin Nasir for the murder.

+On 31st July 1806 Sayyida Aisha bint Sultan Al-Imam Ahmad bin Sa’id Al-Busaidi, a daughter of Sultan bin Ahmed, assumed the regency on behalf of her younger brother Said bin Sultan.
+She was a formidable woman, who conducted the affairs of government and frequently commanded her troops dressed in male clothing.

 Sultan

 Said bin Sultan became the sole ruler of Oman, apparently with the consent of his brother.
 Their aunt, the daughter of the Imam Ahmad bin Said al-Busaidi, seems to have influenced this decision.

 In 1820, he launched a punitive expedition against the Bani Bu Ali with the assistance of the East India Company.
 It was defeated, but the following year a larger Company force returned and defeated the tribe.

+In 1822, he signed the Moresby Treaty, restricting the Zanzibar slave trade.

 In 1835, he ratified a treaty with the United States on very favorable terms, that had been negotiated by Edmund Roberts at Muscat on 21 September 1833, and returned by USS Peacock.

 In 1837, he conquered Mombasa (now in Kenya).
-In 1840, Said moved his capital from Muscat to Stone Town, where Richard Waters was American Consul, and sent a ship to the United States to try to further a trading relationship.
+In 1840, Said moved his capital from Muscat to Stone Town in Zanzibar, where Richard Waters was American Consul, and sent a ship to the United States to try to further a trading relationship.

 In 1843 he nominated a nominal representative in Mogadishu and was forced to pay tribute to Sultan Yusuf Mahamud Ibrahim of the Sultanate of the Geledi.

+In 1845, he signed the Hamerton Treaty, further restricting the Zanzibar slave trade.

 Upon Said's death in 1856, his realm was divided.
 His third son, Thuwaini bin Said, became the Sultan of Muscat and Oman, and his sixth son, Majid bin Said, became the Sultan of Zanzibar.

 The National Museum in Muscat houses numerous items of silverware and other possessions that belonged to Said.